chielorenz/tinymark/README.md

 <div align="center"><img src="logo.svg?raw=true"></div>

-Proof of concept compiler for a small subset of the Markdown syntax.
+Tinymark is a of concept compiler for a small subset of the Markdown syntax.
 It is composed by a lexer, a parser and a code generator, it takes a markdown string and convert it into html.

 ## 🚀 Getting started